AmiteshBatham15/Data-Analysis-Dashboard-/README.md

 ## Project Insight
 1. Total Sales Performance:
-      o Total sales amount is 438K, with 6K items sold. o The total profit generated is 37K, with an average order value (AOV) of 121K.
+      - Total sales amount is 438K, with 6K items sold.
+      - The total profit generated is 37K, with an average order value (AOV) of 121K.
 2. Sales by State:
-      o Maharashtra contributes the highest revenue, followed by Madhya Pradesh and Uttar Pradesh.
+      - Maharashtra contributes the highest revenue, followed by Madhya Pradesh and Uttar Pradesh.
-      o Delhi has the lowest contribution to the overall sales.
+      - Delhi has the lowest contribution to the overall sales.
 3. Sales by Category:
-      o Clothing dominates the quantity sold, contributing 63% of the total sales volume.
+      - Clothing dominates the quantity sold, contributing 63% of the total sales volume.
-      o Electronics contribute 21%, and Furniture contributes 17%.
+      - Electronics contribute 21%, and Furniture contributes 17%.
 4. Profit Trends by Month:
-      o High profits were observed in January and December, indicating potential seasonal demand.
+      - High profits were observed in January and December, indicating potential seasonal demand.
-      o Losses occurred in May and August, suggesting underperformance during these months.
+      - Losses occurred in May and August, suggesting underperformance during these months.
 5. Top Customers:
-      o Hanamesh is the highest contributing customer, followed by Madhav and Madan Mohan.
+      - Hanamesh is the highest contributing customer, followed by Madhav and Madan Mohan.
-      o Shiva has the lowest contribution among the top customers.
+      - Shiva has the lowest contribution among the top customers.
 6. Payment Method Usage:
-      o Cash on Delivery (COD) is the most preferred payment method, accounting for 44% of sales.
+      - Cash on Delivery (COD) is the most preferred payment method, accounting for 44% of sales.
-      o UPI contributes 21%, while Debit Cards and EMI contribute 13% and 10%, respectively.
+      - UPI contributes 21%, while Debit Cards and EMI contribute 13% and 10%, respectively.
 7. Profit by Sub-Category:
-      o Printers generate the highest profit among all sub-categories. o Bookcases and Sarees follow, while Accessories and Tables contribute less to profits.
+      - Printers generate the highest profit among all sub-categories.
+      - Bookcases and Sarees follow, while Accessories and Tables contribute less to profits.
 8. Revenue Trends by Month:
-      o December has the highest revenue, indicating strong year-end sales. o Low revenues in mid-year months (e.g., May and August) reflect potential off-season dips.
+      - December has the highest revenue, indicating strong year-end sales.
+      - Low revenues in mid-year months (e.g., May and August) reflect potential off-season dips.

 ## Final Conclusion